The most award winning

 However, physicians may benefit from outcomes-based evaluations, which they could use in making recommendations to their patients, she notes.

-Sandra Robinson, MSPH, acting director of the Center for Quality Measurement and Improvement at AHCPR, is encouraged by the finding that 39% of respondents had seen information comparing the quality of health care plans, doctors, or hospitals within the past year.
+Sandra Robinson, MSPH, acting director of the Center for Quality Measurement and Improvement at AHCPR, found encouragement in the finding that 39% of respondents had seen information comparing the quality of health care plans, doctors, or hospitals within the past year.

 "The most positive aspect of this [survey] is that people really want more information about quality," she says.
 "They value quality and they can discriminate between quality and access to services."